 - Uncontrolled Blood Pressure

-Prolonged and uncontrolled rise in BP may lead to bursting of tiny blood vessels of the brain causing hemorrhagic stroke.
+Prolonged and uncontrolled rise in BP may lead to bursting of tiny blood vessels of the brain causing a hemorrhagic stroke.

 It is a condition where a part of a blood vessel enlarges like a balloon due to a weak blood vessel wall.
 This bulging leads to the thinning of vessel walls and eventually cause them to rupture.
 It is the commonest cause of hemorrhagic strokes.